PROJECT-Resistance/Resistance-Bot/README.md

 You also need [git](https://git-scm.com/) if you want to make contributions or download updates.

 You will need a Discord bot application and its token, you can follow the steps in the [wiki](https://github.com/PROJECT-Resistance/Resistance-Bot/wiki) for that.
+You should add the bot to a server of your choice.

 ### Installation